 - Low business company maintenance costs for professional services;

 - Stable political situation;

-- Efficient and friendly relationships with everybody: the EU, the USA, China, and Russia;
+- Efficient and friendly relationships with everybody: the EU, the USA, China, Middle East and Russia;

-- Investments into Serbia allow killing two birds with one stone: establishing a profitable business there and acquiring legal residency in a will-be EU member state.
+- Investments into Serbia allow killing two birds with one stone: you can establish a profitable business here and acquiring legal residency in a European state.

 Taxes in Serbia

 Among other things, foreign investors find the Serbian taxation system very attractive, relaxed and easy going.
 It is transparent and easy to understand – and besides, the corporate tax in Serbia is among the lowest in Europe!